theroyakash/algorithms.theroyakash.com/docs/arrays/array-problems.md

 ## String Compression Problem

 ### Problem Statement
-Implement a method to perform basic string compression, like this "aaaabbbcccaa" -> "a4b3c3a2"
+Implement a method to perform basic string compression, like "aaaabbbcccaa" $\to$ "a4b3c3a2"

-### My first Approach
+### Approach
 - Make a one key dictionary.
-Add and count the subsequent characters,
+Add and count the subsequent characters, for C++ you'd make a `pair<int, int>` and destroy it once a new character is seen,
 - Once you find a new element then drop the key, add the contents to the builder string and count again.

+### Code
 ```python
 def string_compressing(string: str) -> str:
     build_string: list[str] = []  # using character array instead of string for O(1) append